seek-oss/braid-design-system/.changeset/fast-hounds-kick.md

 **MenuRenderer, OverflowMenu:** Provide improved scroll affordance

-Introduce scroll affordance to menus providing a visual cue that there are more items overflowing vertically.
+Introduce scroll affordance to menus, providing a visual cue that there are more items overflowing vertically.